Atomme1/O-WA/README.md

 ### Installing
 Step-by-step instructions on how to install this project.
-Watch the video below :)
+Watch the video below :)\
+(coming soon)

 ## Useful links

 The main librairy used is PySmashGG :https://pypi.org/project/pysmashgg/

-The external software I use for keeping up with the score of the players: https://obsproject.com/forum/resources/another-scoreboard-application.827/ \
+The external software I used for keeping up with the score of the players: https://obsproject.com/forum/resources/another-scoreboard-application.827/ \
 This simple scoreboard application allows me to load a CSV of the matches to be played.
-With this